Saturday, February 06, 2010

 One Not-So-Smart Cookie

 If texting while driving makes you 8 times more likely to have an accident, then wouldn't it be like, 12 times more dangerous to attempt to open a sealed plastic container of Costco cookies while driving, so that you could scarf them on the way home?
 Cuz those suckers are hard to pop open ... you really need two hands.
-I think the Department of Public Safety should issue an advisory that you really should pull over to the side of the road to open your cookie container and suck them up like a Hoover.
+I think the Department of Public Safety should issue an advisory that you must pull over to the side of the road to open your cookie container and suck them up like a Hoover.
 Ya know, as you would for calling or texting.
 Safety first, people.
 Seriously.

 Or maaaybe ... don't buy the Costco cookies AT ALL, note to self.